VeeraKalakota/Veera_2025/_notebooks/Foundation/Sprint6/CSSE2-Journal.md

 ### Week 22 (Ski Week): 2/22/2025

 This week, I was debugging Cason's code to make sure that his logic was running smoothly.
 I was able to debug his ending, and made sure that the player could leave the level if and only if they collected the flag and they were on top of the island.
+This week, before
+Night at the Museum, I really want to dig into the fine details of the game (block placement, best mobility of player, etc.)

 ***Before***
 ![](image.png)